Paul Holdengräber

-Paul Bernard Holdengräber (born March 15, 1960) is an American interviewer, curator and writer.
+Paul Holdengräber is an American interviewer, curator, and writer.
 He was director of the New York Public Library's public programming and organized literary conversations for the NYPL's public program series, LIVE from the NYPL, which he founded.

 Since February 2012, he has hosted The Paul Holdengräber Show on the Intelligent Channel on YouTube.
 In 2019, he was the founding executive director of The Onassis Foundation, a center of dialogue in Los Angeles.

 Early life

-Holdengräber was born in Houston, Texas, to father Kurt Holdengräber, and Erica Holdengräber (née Hass).
-His parents were Austrian Jews with roots in Romania and Poland who fled Austria to Haiti during World War II.
-Holdengräber's father was originally a second year medical student who was expelled for being Jewish.
-Among a very small Jewish community of 107 families, Holdengräber's father grew vegetables and worked as a farmer in Haiti, where he met and married Holdengräber's mother.
-The family moved from Haiti to Mexico City, where his older sister was born.
+Holdengräber was born in Houston, Texas.
+His parents were Austrian Jews with roots in Romania and Poland, who fled Austria to Haiti during World War II.
+Kurt had been expelled during his second year of medical school, because he was Jewish.
+In Haiti, amid a Jewish community of 107 families, Kurt grew vegetables and worked as a farmer; it was in that country that he met and married Holdengräber's mother.
+The family moved from Haiti to Mexico City, where Paul's older sister was born.
 The family then moved from Mexico to Houston, and eventually settled in Brussels, Belgium.
 Holdengräber spent much of his youth hitchhiking around Europe.

 Holdengräber studied philosophy at the Sorbonne.
-He received a bachelor's degree from the Université Catholique de Louvain in Belgium.
+He received a bachelor's degree from the Université Catholique de Louvain, in Belgium.
 In 1995, Holdengräber received a Ph.D. in comparative literature from Princeton University.
 From 1995 to 1996, he did a post-doctoral fellowship at the Getty Research Institute.